-Romania: EBRD wants to acquire 5-10 % stake in Hidroelectrica prior to IPO20.
-February 2020. / SEE Energy News
+Romania: EBRD wants to acquire 5-10 % stake in Hidroelectrica prior to IPO, SEE Energy News

 Romanian Minister of Economy and Energy Virgil Popescu said that the Government has received a letter of intent from the European Bank for Reconstruction and Development (EBRD), which is interested in acquiring a stake in, soon to be listed, electricity producer Hidroelectrica.